davidnortonjr/upload-art/README.md

 Lots of great, free art [here](https://useum.org/download-artworks).
 You just need to resize.

+On my network, the TV was available on `samsung.local`.
+However, if you need to connect via IP, you can add the `--host` flag (see usage).
 I found my TV IP address by looking at my wifi router's admin page.

 Uses the open source project [samsung-tv-ws-api](https://github.com/xchwarze/samsung-tv-ws-api/).
 There is a lot more that library can do (deleting images, setting photo filter, setting matte, changing the channel, opening an app, etc.)